experiencei/experiencei/README.md

 - 🌱 I’m currently learning **Web 3.0 solidity**

-- 👯 I’m looking to collaborate on [Dribble Clone](http://dribbble-clone-react-prod.herokuapp.com/)

 - 🤝 I’m looking for help with **Banking App with React Native**

 - 👨‍💻 All of my projects are available at [https://experienceiq.netlify.app/portfolios](https://experienceiq.netlify.app/portfolios)

-- 📝 I regularly write articles on [https://medium.com/@experiencei](https://medium.com/@experiencei)

-- 💬 Ask me about **MERN , React , React Native ,Scala , Node js , Javascript ,GO, ML ,Scala , Rust**
+- 💬 Ask me about **Javascript , GO , Python , React , React Native ,Scala , Node js , Rust**

 - 📫 How to reach me **ayelojahighbee01@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1yITTXkkT_p19lnU_1T41gDwf2WdgSylI/view?usp=sharing](https://drive.google.com/file/d/1yITTXkkT_p19lnU_1T41gDwf2WdgSylI/view?usp=sharing)

 - ⚡ Fun fact **I smell rains when it sunny**